Francis Kéré is Principal of Kéré Architecture, based in Berlin, Germany.

 He was appointed as an Honorary Fellow of the Royal Architectural Institute of Canada (RAIC) in 2018, recognising the importance of socially and environmentally responsible architecture.
 “Since I started, I always tried to incorporate the people and their environment in my designs, and being recognised for it sends the message that it is important,” said Francis Kéré.

 His architectural work has been the subject of solo exhibitions: Radically Simple at the Architecture Museum, Munich (2016) and The Architecture of Francis Kéré: Building for Community, Philadelphia Museum of Art (2016).
 His work has also been selected for group exhibitions: Small Scale, Big Change: New Architectures of Social Engagement, Museum of Modern Art, New York (2010) and Sensing Spaces, Royal Academy, London (2014).

 He was an expert in the workshop Local resources - Leveraging regional skills and metabolism at the 4th LafargeHolcim Forum “Economy of Sustainable Construction” held in Mumbai (2013).
 He is winner of the LafargeHolcim Awards Gold for Middle East Africa (2011), Global LafargeHolcim Awards Gold (2012), and the LafargeHolcim Building Better Recognition for Middle East Africa (2017).

-Francis Kéré was a member of the LafargeHolcim Awards jury for Africa Middle East in 2014, and will be a member of the Global LafargeHolcim Awards jury in 2018.
-He will be a speaker at the 6th International LafargeHolcim Forum for Sustainable Construction to be held in Cairo, Egypt in April 2019.
+Francis Kéré was a member of the LafargeHolcim Awards jury for Africa Middle East (2014) and of the Global LafargeHolcim Awards jury (2018).
+He was a keynote speaker at the 6th International LafargeHolcim Forum for Sustainable Construction held in Cairo, Egypt (2019).